skylight-hq/skylight.digital/pages/brand/identity/imagery.md

 We use illustration as our primary visual style.
 It makes us feel different and vibrant, and helps us tell better stories through art.
 Illustrations are a key part of Skylight’s brand.

 Creating new artwork?
-You should check the [Illustration Guidelines](/brand/illustration/principles/).
+You should check out our [illustration guidelines](/brand/illustration/principles/).
 </div>
 </div>